jdeschamps/htSMLM/guide/using-htsmlm.md

 <p align="center">
   <img height="200" src="img/pulse.png">
 </p>
 The activation laser panel offers a logarithmic scale with a user-defined maximum value.
-It corresponds to a single GUI property: "**UV pulse duration (main frame)**".
+It corresponds to a single GUI property: **UV pulse duration (main frame)**.
 While it is intended for a pulse duration in us, it can be used with an absolute laser power or power percentage, albeit with reduced dynamical range.

 - Slider: change the laser pulse / power up to the maximum value.